Range Rover (L460)

-The Land Rover Range Rover (L460), generally shortened to Range Rover, is the fifth generation of the Range Rover, a range of mid- and full-size luxury crossovers produced by Land Rover.
+Range Rover L460 commonly refers to the fifth generation of the Range Rover, a range of full-size, luxury, 4x4 sport utility vehicles produced by Land Rover.
 It was revealed in London on 26 October 2021.
-The car is available in two different wheelbases, and the vehicle is available in guises consisting of petrol, petrol mild hybrid, petrol plug-in hybrid, and diesel mild hybrid.
+The car is available in two different wheelbases, and the vehicle is available in either petrol, petrol mild hybrid, petrol plug-in hybrid, and diesel mild hybrid powertrains.
 A seven-seater option was available slightly after launch.
+In 2026, a battery electric variant known as the Range Rover Electric was unveiled.

 Development and launch

 The fifth generation Range Rover was revealed on 26 October 2021 by the Jaguar Land Rover Chief Creative Officer and the car's designer, Gerry McGovern, at the Royal Opera House in London.
 It is built upon Jaguar Land Rover's new MLA-Flex platform, which underpins large vehicles that either use straight-six or V8 engines.
 Eight PHEV models were available from launch, however As of 2023, the L460 launch consists of 12 models.
-The car will be the first from JLR to use an engine developed under the combustion and electrified powertrain partnership agreed between JLR and BMW in 2019, the 4.4L BMW N63.
+The car is the first from JLR to use an engine developed under the combustion and electrified powertrain partnership agreed between JLR and BMW in 2019, the 4.4L BMW N63.

 At launch, models consisted of the P440e, P510e, P360, P400, P530, D250, D300, and the D350.
-As of 2023 (late), models consist of the P400, P460e, P510e, P550e, P530, P615, D250, D300, and the D350.
+As of 2023 (late), models consist of the P460e, P550e, P400, P530, P615, D250, D300, and the D350.
 Produced since mid-2022, the L460 is built at the Solihull plant in Solihull, United Kingdom.